Morsmalleo/AhMyth/.github/Dev/Code_Updates.md

     }
 ```
-## New Complete Bind On Launch function for Windows, Linux & macOS
+## New Almost Complete Bind On Launch function for Windows, Linux & macOS
-### I had no idea that PowerShell was installable for most Linux distributions!
+I had no idea that PowerShell was installable for most Linux distributions!
-### the same commands here for windows PowerShell, work the same for Linux PowerShell!
+the same commands here for windows PowerShell, work the same for Linux PowerShell,
+just need to figure out how to run PowerShell for Linux/Unix & Windows!
 ```js
                 // This makes use of the 'set-location' & 'gci' PowerShell
                 // commands to locate the Launcher Activity